followmyutopia/devextreme-documentation/concepts/05 Widgets/Lookup/05 Configure Search Parameters.md

         });
     });

-In case you need to disable searching, assign *false* to the [searchEnabled](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#searchEnabled) option.
+Assign *false* to the [searchEnabled](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#searchEnabled) option if you need to disable searching.

     <!--JavaScript-->$(function() {
         $("#lookupContainer").dxLookup({